All Episodes

 dan friesen

-And gives them a way to be like, oh yeah, everyone says Alex is racist.
+And gives them a way to be like, oh, yeah, everyone says Alex is racist.

-He doesn't like this corporate thing where you put a rainbow flag up during Pride Month when you're a bigot.
+It's just he doesn't like this corporate thing where you put a rainbow flag up during Pride Month when you're a bigot.

 jordan holmes